- Cheapest non-owner car insurance companies in Kentucky

 The bottom line: Non-owner car insurance in Kentucky

-Drivers in Kentucky may need non-owner car insurance if they frequently rent or borrow a car.
-This coverage only includes liability protection, which pays for property damage or injuries you cause to others.
-It doesn't cover you or the car you're driving.
+Kentucky drivers may need non-owner car insurance for various reasons, such as renting or borrowing a car.
+However, this type of coverage typically only offers liability coverage to pay for property damage or bodily injuries you cause to others.
+Coverage does not extend to you or the vehicle you're driving.

 Take the time to compare options to find the best non-owner car insurance in Kentucky.
 Use the tool above to easily compare non-owner insurance providers near you.